openservicemesh/osm-docs/content/docs/overview/osm_components.md

 Certificate Manager is a component that provides each service participating in the service mesh with a TLS certificate.
 These service certificates are used to establish and encrypt connections between services using mTLS.

-### (3) Endpoints Providers
+### (3) The Provider

-Endpoints Providers are one or more components that communicate with the compute platforms (Kubernetes clusters, on-prem machines, or cloud-providers' VMs) participating in the service mesh.
-Endpoints providers resolve service names into lists of IP addresses.
-The Endpoints Providers understand the specific primitives of the compute provider they are implemented for, such as virtual machines, virtual machine scale sets, and Kubernetes clusters.
+The Provider is a component that communicates with the compute platforms (Kubernetes clusters, on-prem machines, or cloud-providers' VMs) participating in the service mesh.
+Providers resolve service names into lists of IP addresses, can query for service names, and associate service names with service identities.
+The Providers understand the specific primitives of the compute provider they are implemented for, such as virtual machines, virtual machine scale sets, and Kubernetes clusters.

 ### (4) Mesh specification